mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/Decision_Trees/README.md

 The dataset is imbalanced, with the lower income class forming the majority of observations.
 This motivates stratified splitting and careful evaluation beyond accuracy alone.

 *Feature handling* <br>
-The dataset includes a column named fnlwgt, which represents a sampling weight rather than an intrinsic personal attribute.
-While retained in the raw data, fnlwgt is excluded from the model features because it does not provide meaningful predictive signal for a simple Decision Tree classifier.
-The original dataset also contains the column fnlwgt.
-For this project I kept fnlwgt in the raw data but dropped it from the model features because it behaves like a sampling weight and does not provide meaningful predictive signal in a simple Decision Tree.

-The original dataset contains the column `fnlwgt`.
-For this project, `fnlwgt` is kept in the raw data but dropped from the model features because it behaves like a sampling weight and does not provide meaningful predictive signal in a simple Decision Tree.
+The dataset includes fnlwgt, a sampling-weight column retained in the raw data but dropped from model features because it does not provide meaningful predictive signal.

 # Training configuration:
 The Decision Tree classifier is trained using the Gini impurity criterion.
 To reduce overfitting and control model complexity, the following hyperparameters are applied: